sous-chefs/vagrant/README.md

 ## install_plugins

 Iterates over the `node['vagrant']['plugins']` attribute and installs the listed plugins.
-If that attribute is a hash, it uses the version.
+If that attribute is a hash, it installs the specified plugin version.
 If the `node['vagrant']['user']` attribute is set, the plugins are installed for only that user.

 ## debian, fedora, mac_os_x, rhel, windows